Campion School, Mumbai: Academics

-School badge
+School emblem

-The school badge is in the form of a medieval shield.
-The shield has three major divisions, each with a different colour background, and a scroll containing the school motto "Joy in Truth".
+The present school emblem, launched on 29 August 1954 is in the form of a medieval shield.
+The shield has three major divisions, each with a different colour background, and a scroll containing the school motto in Latin "Gaudium in Veritate" which translates to "Joy in Truth".
 This motto is symbolically expressed by each of the three main divisions on the shield.

 On the left side, against a red background is a rope shaped like a noose.
 It stands for the death of St. Edmund Campion, professedly for the love of Truth.
 On the right side, against a white background are three birds that stand for Joy while the star stands for Truth.
 Finally, at the base of the shield is to be found the logo of the Jesuits.
-It consists of the first three letters of Jesus' name in Greek.
+It consists of the first three letters of Jesus' name in Greek Jesus Hominum Salvator (Ritzos).
 Contrary to the popular belief, the divisions and their background colours do not represent the colour of the four school "houses".